Travelling Sumatra: Everything You Need to Know (Insider’s Travel Guide and Tips)

 Muslims are not permitted to eat pig products, so you may struggle to find pork in some areas; however, it’s still around.

-Top tip: If you’re like me and have a slightly delicate stomach that can’t handle spicy food, simply ask for “tidak pedas” (not spicy) dishes.
+Top tip: If you have a slightly delicate stomach that can’t handle spicy food, simply ask for “tidak pedas” (not spicy) dishes.
 They will still be full of mouth-water flavours, just without the eye-watering kick!

-As a vegetarian living in Sumatra, I’ve never had a problem finding meat-free meals.
-In fact, because meat is so expensive, many of the locals don’t eat it every day.
+As a vegetarian living in Sumatra, Carly has never had a problem finding meat-free meals.

 Tofu and tempeh are readily available at all the warungs, and there’s a wide range of veggies to keep dishes hearty and filling.